The origins of Trinidad Carnival

 Around 11am the action picks up again as thousands flock into Port of Spain, the country’s capital, to meet the band with which they’ve enlisted to play (or intend to crash).
 Almost no-one is in full costume, though – the joy is in just being in the streets.
 The object for most bands is to follow a specific route passing before all the judging posts, where adjudicators will choose the next Band of the Year.
 At each of these judging points, the bands slow down and the masqueraders get the chance to play themselves – or really let go!
 Band DJs then choose the most popular party tunes to whip up the crowd into a frenzy.
 The judges then count the number of times each song is played, and the leader wins the Road March title.

-This is Carnival.
+Dis is de ting self.
 A frenetic (and expensive) two months, and the highlight of many a Trini’s year.
 Love it or hate it, it is an integral part of Trini – and Caribbean – culture.
 Some even say that it is Carnival which has saved Trinidad from severe political upheaval and in-fighting, for the festival provides an outlet, a distraction – catharsis.

 - Calypso: indigenous Trinidadian music with roots in West African songs of praise and mockery, strongly influenced by calinda (stickfighting) chants and lavways that chantouelles sang to lead Carnival bands.
 Originally sung in Patois (a local French derivative)